Address Verification System (AVS)

 - AVS validation is available only if the card issuer supports AVS for the given card type.

-- Merchants should interpret AVS result codes and apply appropriate decision logic (e.g., approve, review, or decline) based on the response.
+- Merchants should interpret AVS response codes and apply appropriate decision logic (e.g., approve, review, or decline) based on the response.

 - All address data collected must comply with applicable privacy and data protection regulations, ensuring secure handling of sensitive customer information.